 “One of the aims of the partnership is to give the CNS stories broader distribution and distribution to larger news outlets than those stories have right now,” he added.
-“But from our standpoint as a wire service it benefits us by providing additional news content to our members.
+“But from our standpoint as a wire service, it benefits us by providing additional news content to our members.
 It never hurts to have more journalists, including journalists-in-training, at the statehouse gathering news, especially in this time of smaller news staffs industrywide.”

 A few stories by Capital News Service students that have gone out on the AP wire have reached a national audience.

 On Jan.
-27, for example, VCU junior print/online journalism major Megan Schiffres’ coverage of legislation targeting the opioid crisis ran in The Washington Post, The Charlotte Observer, The Chicago Tribune, the San Antonio Express-News, The News Tribune (Tacoma, Washington), the Huron Daily Tribune (Michigan), a news website in Georgia, Federal News Radio, CBS 6 in Richmond and elsewhere.
+27, for example, VCU junior print/online journalism major Megan Schiffres’ coverage of legislation targeting the opioid crisis ran in The Washington Post, The Charlotte Observer, The Chicago Tribune, the San Antonio Express-News, The News Tribune (Tacoma, Washington), the Huron Daily Tribune (Michigan), a now-defunct news website in Georgia, Federal News Radio, CBS 6 in Richmond and elsewhere.